Ukulele sizes look significantly different from each other, but musically, there’s less difference than you might think.

-The length of the scale obviously changes the spacing of the frets since those distances are a percentage of the total distance.
+The length of the scale affects the spacing of the frets since those distances are a percentage of the total distance.
 The scale also changes how the strings feel to play and sound.

-All things being equal, a long scale has more tension than a short scale.
+All things being equal, a long scale has more string tension than a short scale.
 Think of a soprano ukulele.
 It has a scale length of 13-14″ tuned to GCEA.
 A set of soprano strings are chosen for those tensions and measurements.

 But put those same strings on a 17″ tenor scale and try tuning it to GCEA and you’ll find that the tuning gets pretty tight before you reach concert pitch.